espresso-lab/oidc-forward-auth-middleware/README.md

 ### Usage in Kubernetes / Helm

 Let's say you have a service called `app.example.com` you would like to protect with the OIDC middleware.
-Your OIDC provider in the example is `id.example.com`.
+Your OIDC provider in this example is `id.example.com`.

 First, install the `oidc-forward-auth-middleware` Helm chart:

 ```
-helm repo add espresso-lab https://espresso-lab.github.io/helm-charts

-helm upgrade --install oidc-forward-auth-middleware espresso-lab/oidc-forward-auth-middleware --namespace=auth
+helm install oci://ghcr.io/espresso-lab/helm-charts/oidc-forward-auth-middleware
 ```

 The Helm values could look like the following: